bemoje/chess/docs/classes/position.md

 ▸ `Static`**fromXY**(`xy`: *number*[]): [*Position*](position.md)

-Returns a new Position instance based on XY-coordinate array.
+Modulates the Position and returns a new Position instance based on XY-coordinate array.

 #### Parameters: